-How it Works The patch is worn somewhere on the body to deliver a regulated amount of nicotine all day.
+The patch is worn somewhere on the body to deliver a regulated amount of nicotine all day.
 Each day a new patch is put on to make sure the levels stay the same.
 After six weeks at the same level the smoker uses one with lower levels for two weeks and then minimal levels for the last two weeks.

 At the end of that time they no longer want to smoke.
 Nicotine gum works similar in that the smoker must lower the number of times they chew until they are able to go the day without it.
 This too is a process that takes several weeks to get though until the smoker is smoke free.